egonw/commons-dws-public/vault/open-notebook.commons.rouchene.2023.10.11.md

 ### Done
-praparation of blancks for LC-MS analysis boites checked
+-praparation of blancks for LC-MS analysis
+-boites checked
+Today I observed the appearance of the first actinomycete spores on SCA + ATB plates and a fungus on PDA medium.
 ###  Doing

 literature